Team Canada’s past Olympic Winter Games flag bearers

 Catriona Le May Doan, Long Track Speed Skating

 Le May Doan carried the Canadian flag out at Nagano 1998 after winning gold in the 500m and bronze in the 1000m.
-She then became the first woman to skate the 500m in under 38 seconds and broke her own world record five times in the next four years while winning three World titles in the distance.
+She then became the first woman to skate the 500m in under 38 seconds and broke her own world record five times in the next four years while winning three world titles in the distance.
 Those achievements led to her carrying the flag into Salt Lake City 2002, where she became the first Canadian athlete to ever successfully defend Olympic gold in an individual event.

 Jean-Luc Brassard, Freestyle Skiing